charliecalvert/CloudNotes/Assignments/Aws/Ec2ProvisionRepo.md

 Push your work providing:

-- git tag: message="Ec2ProvisionRepo v0.1.0".
+- git tag: message="ProvisionRepo v0.1.0".
 I don't care about the tag version number, that can be whatever works for you.
 What I want is a system that will allow you to turn the assignment in more than once with each submission tagged: v0.1.1, v0.1.2, etc.
 - branch: What branch you are working in.
 But also merge your working code back in master.
 - folder: What folder you are working in.
 - GitHub: The URL of your github repository.

+Also:

 - [Turn it in][tin]

 [tin]: https://www.elvenware.com/teach/tips/TurnItIn.html#basics
 [adt]: https://aws.amazon.com/tools/
 [jsdk]: https://aws.amazon.com/sdk-for-node-js/
 [rb]: https://www.elvenware.com/teach/assignments/React/RestBasics.html#link-client-and-server